monarchmaisuriya/monarchmaisuriya/README.md

 <p>
   <em>
-    I am <a href="https://www.about.me/monarchmaisuriya" target="_blank"> <b>Monarch</b></a>, a Full-Stack developer and an inquisitive experimenter.
-I've always been enthusiastic about technology.
-My skills are broad from front-end to back-end and cross-platform development.
-I enjoy each aspect, and love building websites and applications from start to finish. <br>
+   I'm <a href="https://www.about.me/monarchmaisuriya" target="_blank"> <b>Monarch</b></a>.
+As a Product Engineer, I dive into everything from front-end to back-end  development, and deployment.
+I genuinely enjoy every part of the process and get a kick out of building software from the ground up. <br>
   </em>
 </p>
 <hr>